-REL 231 Religions of the World I (3 cr.)
+REL 231 - RELIGIONS OF THE WORLD I (3 CR.)

 Introduces students to the religions of the world with attention to origin, history, and doctrine.
 Focuses on the development of systems of faith in various human cultures, with a concentration on Eastern religions.
 Introduces the academic study of religion, issues of faith, and specific world religions.
 Examines the historical evolution, the fundamental doctrines and beliefs, the practices, institutions, and cultural expressions of these religious traditions.
-Also deals with some of the essential differences and similarities that exist among each religious tradition, and points to the uniqueness of each of them.
-Prerequisites: English placement recommendation for ENG 111 and satisfactory completion of ENG 4 if required by reading placement test.
-Prerequisite of co-requisite: ENG 5 or ENG 7 if recommended by reading placement test.
+Also deals with some of the essential differences and similarities that exist among each religious tradition and points to the uniqueness of each of them.
+Prerequisites: English placement recommendation for ENG 111 and satisfactory completion of ENG 4 or equivalent if required by reading placement test.
+Prerequisite or co-requisite: ENG 5 and ENG 107 or equivalent if recommended by reading placement test.
 Lecture 3 hours per week.

-REL 232 Religions of the World II (3 cr.)
+REL 232 - RELIGIONS OF THE WORLD II (3 CR.)

 Introduces students to the religions of the world with attention to origin, history, and doctrine.
 Focuses on the development of systems of faith in various human cultures, with a concentration on the rise of the monotheistic faiths and the distinction between primal or "oral" religions and "historical" religions.
 Introduces the academic study of religion, issues of faith, and specific world religions.
 Examines the historical evolution, the fundamental doctrines and beliefs, the practices, institutions, and cultural expressions of these religious traditions.
-Also deals with some of the essential differences and similarities that exist among each religious tradition, and points to the uniqueness of each of them.
-Prerequisites: English placement recommendation for ENG 111 and satisfactory completion of ENG 4 if required by reading placement test.
-Prerequisite of co-requisite: ENG 5 or ENG 7 if recommended by reading placement test.
+Also deals with some of the essential differences and similarities that exist among each religious tradition and points to the uniqueness of each of them.
+Prerequisites: English placement recommendation for ENG 111 and satisfactory completion of ENG 4 or equivalent if required by reading placement test.
+Prerequisite or co-requisite: ENG 5 and ENG 107 or equivalent if recommended by reading placement test.
 Lecture 3 hours per week.

-REL 233 Introduction to Islam (3 cr.)
+REL 233 - INTRODUCTION TO ISLAM (3 CR.)

-Studies Islam in its historical, religious, and political dimensions and assists in the understanding of its contemporary vitality and attraction as a faith, a culture and a way of life.
-Prerequisites: English placement recommendation for ENG 111 and satisfactory completion of ENG 4 if required by reading placement test.
-Prerequisite of co-requisite: ENG 5 or ENG 7 if recommended by reading placement test.
+Studies Islam in its historical, religious, and political dimensions and assists in the understanding of its contemporary vitality and attraction as a faith, a culture, and a way of life.
+Prerequisites: English placement recommendation for ENG 111 and satisfactory completion of ENG 4 or equivalent if required by reading placement test.
+Prerequisite or co-requisite: ENG 5 and ENG 107 or equivalent if recommended by reading placement test.
 Lecture 3 hours per week.

-REL 240 Religions in America (3 cr.)
+REL 240 - RELIGIONS IN AMERICA (3 CR.)